Preservation Special Projects

 1 What Preservation Special Projects Funds

-This grant funds the people undertaking activities to preserve our historic buildings and spaces in King County, Washington.
-It is open to individuals as well as groups and may be used to create printed or digital resources including, but not limited to: research projects, structural assessments, landmark nominations, advocacy efforts, books, guides, brochures, recordings, educational exhibits and programs promoting the preservation of the built environment (i.e. buildings, structures and landscapes of historic significance).
-Funding may also be used to produce special events and programs that highlight our region’s built history including, but not limited to: conferences, workshops, technical assistance programs, apprenticeship or training opportunities, guided tours, field schools and skill demonstrations.
+This grant funds research, documentation, planning, education, and advocacy to promote the preservation of our historic places in King County, Washington.
+It is open to individuals, groups, and municipalities.
+Funds may be used to create printed or digital resources such as research reports, building or landscape assessments, landmark nominations, books, guides, brochures, recordings, or educational exhibits focused on the historic built environment.
+Funding may also be used to produce special events and programs that highlight our region’s historic places and encourage their preservation, such as advocacy initiatives, conferences, workshops, technical assistance programs, apprenticeship or training opportunities, guided tours, field schools and skill demonstrations.

 We award this grant through a competitive process, carefully evaluating each application.
 We want to see that you have a good plan behind your project, and that you’re exploring and sharing historic preservation in a tangible way.